 This is an awesome travel lens!
 It’s heavier than I’d like and the aperture is a little on the short side but this lens is great!
 The zoom range pretty much covers all that you’ll ever need in travel.
 The image quality is damn good for a zoom lens and it even rivals primes.
 It’s not great for night photography and astrophotography, but that’s why I have the Rokinon primes below.
 A little on the expensive side, it’s hovering at just under 1k used, but the zoom range of the lens makes it a steal.
 If you don’t care much about super wide angle FOV and don’t do nighttime photography this is your ultimate travel lens.

-I got this lens specifically for Astrophotography but I’m finding myself using it for landscape photography as well.
+I got this lens specifically for Astrophotography but I’m finding myself using it for landscape & adventure photography as well.
 It’s the CINE version which means it was developed primarily for video applications.
 The cine version of Rokinon’s 24mm lens features industry-standard gearing for the focus and aperture ring, and the aperture ring has been de-clicked for smooth iris pulls.
-The aperture and focus scales have also been relocated to the side of the lens, where it is easier for focus pullers to read them.
+The aperture and focus scales have also been relocated to the side of the lens, where it is easier to focus and read them.
 It works just as well as non-cine version and you can find it cheaper used in the market.
 I got mine under $300.